 But as you continue on your journey with your pup, remember the most important steps and pieces of advice on how to potty train a puppy.
 First and foremost, consistency is key - make sure to maintain a routine and stick to it as much as possible.
 Always be patient and understanding during the learning process.

-For those who may be struggling with puppy potty training or want to take it to the next level, reach out to us at Suburban K9.
+For those who may be struggling with puppy potty training or want to take it to the next level, try our Suburban K9 Potty Training Academy or reach out to us at Suburban K9.
 Our team of experienced trainers can provide customized in-home training classes for you and your pup, ensuring that you both achieve success and continue to grow and bond together.
 Book a session now to see the difference for yourself.

 The article above contains Affiliate Links from Amazon and other companies.
 If you visit their site and buy the product, we will get a small commission.
 Please know that we only recommend products we truly love and would never recommend a product we don't think is incredible.
 We look at and try hundreds of products before we ever recommend them to our clients!